-To create a Symbol, select a group, Artboard, or a selection of layers and choose Create in the toolbar, Layer › Create Symbol in the menu, or press ⌘Y on your keyboard.
+To create a Symbol, select a group, Artboard, or a selection of layers and choose Create in the toolbar, Layer > Create Symbol in the menu, or press ⌘Y on your keyboard.
 Give your Symbol a name and choose whether to send its Source version to a separate Symbols page or keep it on the page you’re currently looking at.
+Follow the video instructions to learn how to make a Symbol.

 Symbol Sources and Instances

 When you create a Symbol, we’ll create both a Source and an Instance of it.
 You can create as many instances of the same Symbol as you like, but you’ll only ever have one Source.
 If you make a change to a Source this will also show in any instances of that Symbol in your document.

 If you choose Send Symbol to Symbols page, you’ll see a new page above the Layer List called Symbols.
 In here, you’ll find your Source.